Hector47/mjsxj05cm-hacks/README.md

 - If you have firmware version 3.4.2_0062, go to [Install the hacks](#install-the-hacks)

-- If you have another firmware version, go to [Downgrade the Firmware](#downgrade-the-firmware)
+- If you have another firmware version, nothing can be done unfortunately.

 ### View camera firmware version
 1. Configure the camera using the Mi Home app